 Yoga can help you make changes in your life.
 In fact, that might be its greatest strength.
 Tapa, the Sanskrit word for “heat,” is the fire, the discipline that fuels yoga practice and that regular practice builds.
 The tapas you develop can be extended to the rest of your life to overcome inertia and change dysfunctional habits.

 A proper yoga follower must follow a set of routines for exercise, rest and diet for maximum results.
 Yoga is done to obtain peace and it is done peacefully.
 There is no extreme movement in yoga.
 Yoga can be performed by people of all ages and even sick people.
 However sick people must consult an expert to plan the exercises needed to be done or avoided and also the intensity.
+Also check out the Seasonal regimen for a healthy body.

 If you are looking for the best yoga training institute and top yoga courses in Kerala , contact us at 0091- 496 2504334